microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export interface Button extends StartEnd, DelegatesARIAButton {
 }

-// Warning: (ae-incompatible-release-tags) The symbol "buttonTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "buttonTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const buttonTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Button>;

-// Warning: (ae-incompatible-release-tags) The symbol "Card" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class Card extends FoundationElement {
 }

-// Warning: (ae-incompatible-release-tags) The symbol "cardTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "cardTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const cardTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Card>;